 J. Senior Editor Sue Barnett traveled to Poland in June with the Jewish Federation of the East Bay and the S.F.
 Federation’s Young Adult Division.
-She documents the experience in a series of reports this week and next.
+She documents the experience in a series of reports.

 Lodz, Poland — From the time he was a boy growing up on a chicken farm in Connecticut, Piedmont resident Moses Libitzky knew that his parents were from Lodz, had survived the Holocaust and had suffered unthinkable losses.
 But as in many survivor families, nobody really talked about it.

 The parents didn’t want to burden their three children, and the children didn’t want to ask questions that would pain their parents.
 The second generation was spared the traumatic details but still carried the weight of their sorrow.